cameronneylon/barcelona-declaration-website/content/_index.md

 </br>
 {{< /rawhtml >}}

+* We are pleased to announce that LA Referencia has joined the Barcelona Declaration on Open Research Information as a supporter - [read more](/20260204_la_referencia_joins_barcelona_declaration_as_supporter")

 * 2025 In Review - as we step into 2026, we are taking a moment to reflect on what 2025 has meant for the Barcelona Declaration on Open Research Information. - [read more](/20260109_barcelona_declaration_2025_in_review)

 * Blog post: Open funder metadata is essential for true research transparency - [read more](/20251218_open_funder_metadata_is_essential_for_transparency)